Table of Contents Show

 The bites are usually present in a distinct pattern rather than cluster form.
 A single mosquito can cause multiple bites but at different places.

 A mosquito bite has a quick skin reaction time of 1 to 2 minutes.
 These instant skin reactions are key characteristics of a mosquito bite.

-Application of an anti-itch cream or an ointment helps resolve the symptom early.
+The application of anti-itch creams or an ointment helps resolve the symptoms early.

-Itching at the site of the bite is encountered after 1 week, which draws attention towards the bite site.
+Itching at the site of the bite is encountered after one week, which draws attention to the bite site.

 2. Bite Sites

 A bed bug usually chooses an area to bite near the bed, such as the back or neck.
-Unlike mosquito bites, the place where the bite is present need not be exposed or uncovered.
+Unlike mosquito bites, where the bite is present, it does not need to be exposed or uncovered.